tuanbuinov09/AspNetDockerDemo/README.md

 ###3.
 Run "docker build -t dockerdemo.api:1.0 ." from project directory to create the image for the app

 ###4.
-Run "docker run --name dockerdemo.api -p 8080:8080 dockerdemo.api:1.0" to run the app
+Run "docker run --name dockerdemo.api -p 8080:8080 dockerdemo.api:1.0" to run the created image

-Now you can access http://localhost:8080/swagger/index.html to use the app
+Now you can access http://localhost:8080/swagger/index.html to see the API definitions